SoftwareAG/webmethods-microservicesruntime-prometheus/standalone/README.md

 6. Create Datasource of type Prometheus from http://localhost:3000/datasources.
 Provide URL for Prometheus as used in step #6 above i.e. http://localhost:9090

 7. Import the template from http://localhost:3000/dashboard/import, selecting Prometheus Datasource that you created in step above.
-Default template for Microservices runtime is located at [here](grafana/dashboards/webMethods Microservices Runtime.json)
+Default template for Microservices runtime is located [here](../grafana/dashboards).

 8. Once imported, you can view metrics of webMethods Microservices Runtime in Grafana.
 You can edit the Dashboard as per your requirements.